konveyor/move2kube-website/docs/tutorials/cloud-foundry.md

     latest: digest: sha256:75283b09042b1454567b5e99d6d99374daad07fe46ee6843ace7dca29f085fd7 size: 1789
     ```

-    NOTE: If you have pushed the image repository to `quay.io`, in the Repository's Visibility in [quay.io](https://quay.io) `cfnodejsapp` repository's Settings, select whether you want the repository `cfnodejsapp` to be public or private so that it can be properly accessed by the Kubernetes cluster.
+    NOTE: If you have pushed the image repository to `quay.io`, then in the Repository's Visibility in [quay.io](https://quay.io) `cfnodejsapp` repository's Settings, select whether you want the repository `cfnodejsapp` to be public or private so that it can be properly accessed by the Kubernetes cluster.

-4. Finally we are going to deploy the application with *kubectl apply* command using the yaml files which Move2Kube has created for us inside the `myproject/deploy/yamls` folder.
+4. Finally we are going to deploy the application with *kubectl apply* command using the yaml files which Move2Kube has created for us inside the `./myproject/deploy/yamls` folder.

     ```console
     scripts git:(main) $ cd ..